1Fungi99/Springboot/README.md

   - After doing a "DELETE" on a user, "GET" the list of users to see if that particular user has been removed.

 - As is the case with any Java Application, be sure to follow good Object Oriented Design (OOD) Principles and Patterns

+  ### Part 2
+  Edit or add to your code from Part 1 to implement the following: </p>
+  - Add Pagination to your functionality to retrieve all records.
+(Hint: you can set the page limit low so you don't have to input too many records).
+  - Add/Edit your entities to include a POJO for Requests, and a POJO for Responses, including only relevant and safe fields.
+Responses should include an HTTP Response field.
+  - Add a POJO for a Data Transfer Object and use it in the appropriate classes and methods to transfer data between other classes (Hint: use BeanUtils.copyProperties()).
+  - Add Exception handling, including custom Exceptions when necessary.
+Make sure to return them to the user if they are thrown.

 ********************************
 ## Git Instructions